Welcome to today’s post.

 You will need to add a new MSBuild requirement to support the build.

 Click on Add new requirement.
 Select the latest MSBuild version in the list.
-Usually, for VS 2017, the MSBuild is at least version 15:
+Usually, for Visual Studio 2017, the MSBuild is at least version 15:

 Next, open the build step for Visual Studio (sln):